eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-12-29-Editorjs-x-Angular.md

 ```

-When the article-editor component is initialized, we immediately set up a subscription to detect new changes, and emit the clean data output.
-This way we are able to load data from the editor dynamically as the input from the editor changes
+When the article-editor component is initialized, we immediately set up a new subscription to detect new changes and emit the clean data output.
+We then assign the `outputData` to the `editorData`.
+This way we are able to load data from the editor dynamically as the input from the editor changes.

 #### The Final Product